Entry Level Graphic Designer Resume Example

 Entry Level Graphic Designer Resume Questions

-Creating a resume with little or no professional experience is not simple.
+Creating a resume with no experience is not simple.
 Most resumes focus on the applicant’s previous jobs.
 Without these pieces of information, it can feel like there is no way to fill the entire document adequately.
 Using our step-by-step resume builder is a great way to simplify this difficult challenge.

 For entry-level resumes, we recommend shifting focus to the skills and education sections.
 You can describe a relevant school project in the same way a traditional resume would describe a previous graphic design job.
 Your goal with your resume is still to establish your qualifications; you simply must do it through other experiences, which can include internships or volunteer or freelance work.

 Most resumes begin with a summary statement.
 This is also the approach our entry level graphic designer resume sample takes.
-For entry-level applicants, it is often easier to write an objective statement rather than a summary.
+For entry-level applicants, it is often easier to write a resume objective statement rather than a summary.
 The difference is that in the former you describe what your goals are.
 Keep in mind that you should only include information that employers would need to know, such as how long you hope to hold the job and whether you want to advance to higher positions.